Tyler Roehl

-Tyler Roehl (born January 29, 1986) is an American football coach and former running back.
+Tyler Roehl (born January 29, 1986) is an American football coach and former running back who is currently the tight ends coach for the Detroit Lions of the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 2009.
-He played college football for North Dakota State University.
+He played college football for the North Dakota State Bison.
 In June 2009, he was placed on the Waived/Injured list.
 In May 2010, he participated in the Minnesota Vikings rookie mini-camp.
 Roehl tried out for the United Football League Las Vegas Locomotives.
 Roehl was hired as the tight ends and fullbacks coach at his alma mater, North Dakota State, for 2014 season.

 Early years

 Roehl was born and raised in West Fargo, North Dakota where he played high school football for the West Fargo Packers as a running back and linebacker.
 One of the most productive players in North Dakota high school history, he was a two-time first team All-State, two-time first team All-EDC and two-time team MVP.
 Tyler was a big reason why the Packers won back to back state championships in 2002 and 2003 as he was the game MVP in both title games.

 Roehl ran for 1,269 yards, 25 touchdowns, and averaged 8.7 yards per carry on offense and also had 51 tackles and three interceptions on defense as a senior.
 This led to Tyler becoming the Class AAA Player of the Year in North Dakota in 2003.
 He also holds the team record for total points scored with 290.

 Roehl also excelled in baseball where he was a four-time letter winner and an All-EDC performer in 2004.